smilers/windows-itpro-docs/windows/configuration/custom-logon/index.md

 ---
 title: Custom Logon
 description: Custom Logon
-MSHAttr:
-- 'PreferredSiteName:MSDN'
-- 'PreferredLib:/library/windows/hardware'
-ms.assetid: aaf4ddd3-eac4-4c60-90c8-38837078c43b
 author: sydbruck
+author: TerryWarwick
-ms.author: sybruckm
+ms.author: twarwick
-ms.service: windows-iot
-ms.subservice: iot
 ms.date: 03/05/2024
-ms.topic: article
+ms.topic: overview
 ---

 # Custom Logon

 You can use the Custom Logon feature to suppress Windows UI elements that relate to the Welcome screen and shutdown screen.
 For example, you can suppress all elements of the Welcome screen UI and provide a custom logon UI.
 You can also suppress the Blocked Shutdown Resolver (BSDR) screen and automatically end applications while the OS waits for applications to close before a shutdown.

 Custom Logon settings don't modify the credential behavior of **Winlogon**, so you can use any credential provider that is compatible with Windows 10 to provide a custom sign-in experience for your device.
 For more information about creating a custom logon experience, see [Winlogon and Credential Providers](/windows/win32/secauthn/winlogon-and-credential-providers).

 ## Requirements

 Custom Logon can be enabled on:

 - Windows 10 Enterprise
 - Windows 10 IoT Enterprise
 - Windows 10 Education
 - Windows 11 Enterprise
 - Windows 11 IoT Enterprise
 - Windows 11 Education